5 Ways to Build Lasting Mental Toughness

 In a age where social media is prominent in our everyday lives, self-doubt can creep in more often than we’d care to admit.
 But in order to build mental toughness, it’s essential we minimise the voice, noise and distraction that the inner-critic can bring.

-Remembering that self-doubt is the weapon of the ego, and talking positively to ourselves for our willingness to take calculated risks despite the possibility of temporary failure, is essential in order to bring our full selves to life.
+Remember that self-doubt is the ego’s weapon.
+Talk positively to yourself for taking calculated risks despite the possibility of temporary failure.
+This is essential to bring your full self to life.

 This is the final but most crucial step in building mental toughness.
 Unless we take action towards our goals, we’ll continue to live in a delusionary world, yo-yo-ing between narcissism and depression.